Anu-Ra-g/Rustlings_course/README.md

 # Rustlings_course

 This repository contains the solutions for the [Rustlings course](https://rustlings.cool/) which I solved but the solutions will the ones that comes with the package.
+I'll be updating this README.md as I go through the lessons while solving the exercises.

 `25/12/2024`